soosho/Tenzura/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start ravend` and to enable for system startup run `systemctl enable ravend`
+To test, run `systemctl start tenzurad` and to enable for system startup run `systemctl enable tenzurad`

 ### OpenRC

-Rename ravend.openrc to ravend and drop it in /etc/init.d.
+Rename tenzurad.openrc to tenzurad and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/ravend start` and configure it to run on startup with `rc-update add ravend`
+Test it with `/etc/init.d/tenzurad start` and configure it to run on startup with `rc-update add tenzurad`

 ### Upstart (for Debian/Ubuntu based distributions)

-Drop ravend.conf in /etc/init.
-Test by running `service ravend start` it will automatically start on reboot.
+Drop tenzurad.conf in /etc/init.
+Test by running `service tenzurad start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they